 We rank Proton VPN as the best free VPN for a reason.
 It comes packed with features that include solid protocols and encryption, a kill switch and DNS leak protection — Proton VPN provides security levels few free providers can match.
 Plus, like ExpressVPN, it supports perfect forward secrecy to secure your present and future traffic.

 Besides the WireGuard and OpenVPN protocols, it supports “smart VPN protocol,” which automatically picks the safest protocols to beat internet censorship.
 It also supports port forwarding on the Windows app, a great tool to supercharge torrenting and gaming speeds.
 Sadly, the free tier doesn’t support torrenting, meaning that port forwarding would be helpful only to online gaming enthusiasts.

-As far as streaming goes, Proton VPN can unblock major streaming services, including Netflix, Amazon Prime Video, HBO Max, BBC iPlayer and Disney Plus.
+As far as streaming goes, Proton VPN can unblock major streaming services, including Netflix, Amazon Prime Video, Max, BBC iPlayer and Disney Plus.
 Going by that performance, it should get you into South Korea streaming sites.